This Health Insurance 101 guide will walk you through on all the basic healthcare processes, words, and facts that you need to know.

 Out-of-Pocket Maximum / Out-of-Pocket Limit

 The out-of-pocket maximum is literally the maximum amount that you’ll be required to pay out-of-pocket for your medical expenses in any given year.
 Once you hit the limit, then your plan is responsible for paying 100% for covered services.

-Any and all payments you make towards your deductible, copays, and coinsurance go towards your out-of-pocket maximum; your monthly premiums are the only things not counted towards the out-of-pocket limit.
+Any and all payments you make — including your deductible, copays, and coinsurance — go towards your out-of-pocket maximum; your monthly premiums are the only things not counted towards the out-of-pocket limit.

-The out-of-pocket maximum is a consumer protection measure under the Affordable Care Act / Obamacare.
-Before the law’s implementation, health insurance plans weren’t required to put a cap on what they would need to spend on healthcare services and treatments.
-Previously, people undergoing extended treatments for things like cancer would find themselves with limitless medical bills.
+The out-of-pocket maximum is a consumer protection measure required under the Affordable Care Act / Obamacare.
+Before the law’s implementation, health insurance plans weren’t required to put a cap on what consumers might need to spend on healthcare services and treatments.
+Previously, people undergoing extended treatments for things like cancer would find themselves with unlimited medical bills.

-Your health insurance company contracts with a large network of doctors, hospitals and clinics that creates an in-network system.
+Your health insurance company contracts with a large number of doctors, hospitals and clinics to create an in-network system.
 These contracted doctors and facilities agree to accept special rates for procedures and services.
-Knowing the price of contracted medical services helps the insurance company control their costs, and helps them price their health insurance rates.
-The key is to stay in-network in order to minimize costs.
+Knowing the price of contracted medical services helps the insurance company control their costs and calculate their health insurance rates.

-If you receive medical services outside of your in-network approved doctor or hospital facility, you will likely pay more for this out-of-network care.
-Medical providers outside of your network have not agreed to a set rate with your insurance company so the costs will be higher.
+If you receive medical services outside of your in-network-approved doctor or hospital, you will likely pay more for this out-of-network care.
+Medical providers outside of your network have not agreed to a set rate with your insurance company so the costs will likely be higher.

 A tax subsidy is a form of financial assistance you can receive from the federal government to help pay for your health insurance costs.
 The amount of money you receive is based on your total income reported to the Internal Revenue Service (IRS) for the given year.